Collecting guide: 10 questions to ask about Cartier jewels

 ‘After the First World War people wanted to embrace the new — Art Deco took hold, and Cartier was at the forefront of innovation.
 It introduced the Tank watch in 1917 and, after Jacques Cartier had travelled to India in search of gemstones, “Tutti Frutti” jewellery, which became very popular in the 1920s.
 One must remember that jewellery is after all a fashion ornament, and having the latest design is always important.’

-4. What have been the most notable sales of Cartier at Christie’s?
+4. What have been the most famous Cartier auctions at Christie’s?

 RS-B: ‘In May 1992 Christie’s organised the first auction entirely devoted to jewellery, objects and clocks made by Cartier.
 It included several mystery clocks, and an amazing marble, agate and enamel elephant table clock, barometer and thermometer, made circa 1905.
 The most unusual lot was an 800 kg safe in the form of a French 18th-century commode that was consigned from America for this inaugural Cartier auction.
 Due to its success, there was another such sale the following year, but there has not been another one since due to the scarcity of suitable pieces.